Safee Sali: Kuala Lumpur FA

-TMFC
+Telekom Melaka

-Safee was loan to TMFC for the 2003 Malaysia Cup after Kuala Lumpur failed to qualify for the cup competition.
+Safee was loaned to Telekom Melaka for the 2003 Malaysia Cup after Kuala Lumpur failed to qualify for the cup competition.
 He scored one goal in the competition against Sarawak in their final group match.
-He return to Kuala Lumpur following TMFC failure to qualify for the knockout round.
+He returned to Kuala Lumpur following TMFC's failure to qualify for the knockout round.

 Sarawak FA

 Safee later joined Sarawak FA.
 He became the top local goalscorer with 10 goals.
 At the end of the season, he scored a total of 19 goals in all competition, making him the top scorer for Sarawak during the 2005/06 season.

 Selangor FA

 In 2006/2007 season, Safee joined Selangor FA.
 He was given the number 10 jersey which was once worn by legendary Selangor FA and Malaysian national team player, the late Mokhtar Dahari.
 With Selangor, Safee impressed K. Devan by bringing the team both to the FA Cup and Malaysia Cup final.
 However, Selangor lost to Kedah FA in both finals with the same score of 3–2.
 He scored a total of 11 goals in his first season with Selangor.

 On his second season with Selangor, he scored 11 goals in 10 matches, but he had an injury that made him missed half of the 2007/08 season.
 He returned to be the second top scorer on the 2010 Season.
 He also scored the winning goal for Selangor in a 2–1 win against Negeri Sembilan FA at the 2010 Malaysia Charity Shield.

 After the 2010 AFF Suzuki Cup and his superb performance at the early stages in the 2011 Super League Malaysia season, Safee agreed to join the Indonesian Super League team, Pelita Jaya to gain more experience.
 Safee's last game with Selangor was a 1–1 draw against Kuala Lumpur FA.
 This was Safee's last game before his departure to Karawang, Indonesia to join Pelita Jaya.